abhinavpy/abhinavpy.github.io/_pages/cv.md

   customer onboarding rate by significant percentage, leading to the addition of new key clients within a single quarter.
-  * `Streamlined AWS Lambda Build and Deployment Automation`: Orchestrated the <ins> automated build and deployment of AWS Lambda functions </ins> Conducted a meticulous evaluation of strategies for developing and deploying Lambda functions, pivotal in enabling email alerts and event logging from Apache Airflow.
-Devised a robust protocol, employing Docker and AWS S3, to facilitate the build and deployment of these Lambda functions.
+  * `Streamlined AWS Lambda Build and Deployment Automation`: Orchestrated the <ins> automated build and deployment of AWS Lambda functions </ins> Conducted a meticulous evaluation of strategies for developing and deploying Lambda functions, <ins> pivotal in enabling email alerts and event logging from Apache Airflow </ins>.
+Devised a robust protocol, employing
+  Docker and AWS S3, to facilitate the build and deployment of these Lambda functions.
 Subsequently, established an automated mechanism utilizing Jenkins for the seamless deployment of AWS Lambda functions.
   * `Application Control Plane Enhancement and Database Automation`: Wrote a <ins> database automation script </ins> as a part